See the National Geographic photo assignments that Kristian Bertel has participated in – Read the story about his photographs here…

 Time as a topic

 Time-use research is a developing field of study.
 The question concerns how time is allocated across a number of activities such as time spent at home, at work, shopping and so on.
 Time use changes with technology, as the television or the Internet created new opportunities to use time in different ways.
-However, some aspects of time use are relatively stable over long periods of time, such as the amount of time spent traveling to work, which despite major changes in transport, has been observed to be about 20 to 30 minutes one-way for a large number of cities over a long period.
+However, some aspects of time use are relatively stable over long periods of time, such as the amount of time spent traveling to a destination such as India, which despite major changes in transport, has been observed to be about 20 to 30 minutes one-way for a large number of cities over a long period.

 In India time is repeating itself forever